Rao-DEV15/stock-ease/README.md

-StockEase - Full Stack CRUD App
+**🚀 StockEase - Full Stack CRUD App**

 StockEase is a full-stack React application for managing products with image uploads.
 It uses Firebase for authentication and database, and Cloudinary to store and delete images.

 🔧 Features
-Add, update, and delete products
+➕ Add, ✏️ Update, and ❌ Delete products

-Upload and manage product images via Cloudinary
+🖼️ Upload and manage product images via Cloudinary

-Firebase Authentication
+🔐 Firebase Authentication

-Store product details (name, price, image, etc.) in Firestore
+🗃️ Store product details (name, price, image, etc.) in Firestore

-Built with React + Vite
+⚛️ Built with React + Vite

-Styled using Tailwind CSS
+🎨 Styled using Tailwind CSS

-Backend with Express.js
+🖥️ Backend powered by Express.js

 🛠️ Tech Stack
 Frontend: React, Vite, Tailwind CSS